racket/typed-racket/rfcs/text/0000-basic-typed-contracts.md

 those types to contracts.

 I haven't properly looked at how these contract types interact with polymorphic types.
-Currently the only way to get primitive contracts with such a type are a predicates on values of some polymorphic type, e.g. a function like `null?`.
+I'll update the PR to reject polymorphic types that appear in contracts and to reject functions like `null?` (which has a polymorphic type) from being used like contracts.
+(This sounds tricky: we want combinators like `listof` to have a function type where possible, which currently relies on polymorphism, but we want to reject attempts to construct a contract over polymorphic types.
+At any rate, I'll try to reject this polymorphism corner case with a useful error message.)

 # Drawbacks and Alternatives